hostnet/form-handler-bundle/README.md

 form-handler-bundle
 ===================
 The form handler bundle is designed give extra support on the [form handler component](https://github.com/hostnet/form-handler-component).
-This includes predefined services like the ```SimpleFormProvider``` and a handy ParamConverter to easily inject your form handler into a controller.
+This includes predefined services like the `SimpleFormProvider` and a handy `ParamConverter` to easily inject your form handler into a controller.

-This bundle wraps itself around the form-handler-component which in turn, wraps itself around a form.
-It provides a small interface that you can use to handle the forms by sending through the ```Request``` and ```FormHandlerInterface```.
+This bundle wraps itself around the `form-handler-component` which in turn, wraps itself around a form.
+It provides a small interface that you can use to handle the forms by sending through the `Request` and `FormHandlerInterface`.
 This interface requires you to implement a few methods.
-By adding 2 more optional interfaces; ```FormFailureHandlerInterface``` and ```FormSuccessHandlerInterface```, you can move your success and failure branches away.
+By adding 2 more optional interfaces; `FormFailureHandlerInterface` and `FormSuccessHandlerInterface`, you can move your success and failure branches away from the controller and into the form handler.

+To reduce the amount of code needed there is also an `AbstractFormHandler` which provides most of the common code found in all form handlers.
+This implements the `FormHandlerInterface`, so you only need to implement the methods for your form.

 Moving away your success and failure branches will cause the following:
  - Less dependencies in your controller